zhztheplayer/OAP/docs/OAP-User-Guide.md

 After the configuration, and you need to restart Spark Thrift Server to make the configuration changes taking effect.
 You can take the same steps described in [Use DRAM Cache](#Use-DRAM-Cache) to test and verify the cache is in working.

-## Run TPC-DS Benchmark for OAP
+## Run TPC-DS Benchmark for OAP Cache

-The industry often chooses TPC-DS workload as the benchmark for Spark.
-We also select 9 TPC-DS I/O intensive queries as the benchmark for OAP.
+The section provides instructions and tools for running TPC-DS queries to evaluate the cache performance at various configurations.
+TPC-DS suite has many queries and we select 9 I/O intensive queries for making the performance evaluation simple.

-We provide the [OAP-TPCDS-Benchmark-Package.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.3.2/OAP-TPCDS-Benchmark-Package.zip) to setup and run the benchmark for OAP.
+We created a tool [OAP-TPCDS-Benchmark-Package.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.3.2/OAP-TPCDS-Benchmark-Package.zip) to simplify the running work for beginners.
+If you have already been familar with TPC-DS data generation and running a TPC-DS tool suite, you can skip our tool and use TPC-DS tool suite directly.

 #### Prerequisites

-1. Need to install python 2.7+ in the environment
+- The tool use Python scripts to execute Beeline commands to Spark Thrift Server.
+You need to install python 2.7+ on your working node.

+#### Prepare the Tool
-2. Download the [OAP-TPCDS-Benchmark-Package.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.3.2/OAP-TPCDS-Benchmark-Package.zip)  and unzip
+2. Download the [OAP-TPCDS-Benchmark-Package.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.3.2/OAP-TPCDS-Benchmark-Package.zip)  and unzip to a folder (for example, OAP-TPCDS-Benchmark-Package folder) on your working node.
-3. Copy OAP-TPCDS-Benchmark-Package/tools/tpcds-kits on all cluster executor nodes under the same path.
+3. Copy OAP-TPCDS-Benchmark-Package/tools/tpcds-kits to ALL worker nodes under the same folder (for example, /home/oap/tpcds-kits).

 #### Generate TPC-DS Data

-1. Modify several variables at the beginning of OAP-TPCDS-Benchmark-Package/scripts/genData.scala, according to the actual situation.
+1. Update a few variable values in OAP-TPCDS-Benchmark-Package/scripts/genData.scala based on your environment and needs.
+- scale: The data scale to be generated in GB
+- format: The data file format.
+You can specify parquet or orc
+- namenode: The HDFS name node address
+- tpcdskitsDir: The tpcds-kits directory you coped to in the above prepare process.

+The following is an example:

 ```
 // data scale GB